Sapa at a glance

 FROM HANOI TO SAPA

-Currently, many car companies are going from Hanoi to Sapa for you to choose with very affordable fares, ranging from 180.000 – 200.000 VND/person/way.
-The car companies will usually have 2 times of travel: early in the morning from 6:30 am or late in the evening from 10 pm.
+Currently, many bus companies run Hanoi to Sapa with very affordable fares, ranging from 180.000 – 200.000 VND/person/way, which have 2 times of travel: early in the morning from 6:30 am or late in the evening from 10 pm.

 2. By Train

-Trains have a variety of chairs, including soft chairs and air-conditioned beds.
+There are two options for you, one is the soft seat, the other and air-conditioned bed.
 The train starts at 9 or 10 pm and arrives early in the morning.
-The train fare is usually around 200.000 – 600.000 VND/ passenger depending on the cabin class and seat class you choose.
+The fare is around 200.000 – 600.000 VND/ passenger depending on the cabin class.

 3. By Limousine

 Besides the above choices, you also can go to Sapa from Hanoi by Limousine.
-This car is a completely new design with nine seats, with sufficient reclining, for extremely spacious use space, ensuring comfort and convenience; Very suitable if you travel with family, have young children, or groups of friends, colleagues from 5-7 people.
-Limousine prices are not too high, ranging from 300.000 to 600.000 VND/person/time depending on the firm and seat class, travel time: 4 -5 hours.
+It is an entirely new design with nine seats, ensuring comfort and convenience.
+Limousine prices are not too high, ranging from 300.000 to 600.000 VND/one depending on the company and seat class, travel time of 4 – 5 hours.

 GETTING AROUND SAPA